xma711/notebook/software_engineering/git/github/README.md

 set up necessary tools
 ------------------------

-If you use ubuntu, then add git by
+If you use Ubuntu, then add git by
 *sudo apt-get install git*

 if you use windows, then download git shell from https://windows.github.com/ and install it

 this tutorial will purely make use of command line, which gives users more controls.

 Note that all commands in this tutorial are done in a Git Shell or a Linux terminal.
-Some basic linux commands you may need to know include:
+Some basic Linux commands you may need to know include:

 go to a directory
 *cd [path_to_a_folder/directory]*